 This procedure consist of a chain of individual authentications of the document.
 Initially the verification is done by officials of the country where the document was issued, secondly by the Embassy or Consulate where the document is to be used.
 Check the list of the countries for which a traditional legalisation is required.
 An example of a traditional legalisation is shown below.

 Countries that signed the Apostille Convention use a simplified legalisation procedure.
 The procedure is reduced to the issuance of a standard authentication certificate (or apostille) by an authority designated by the country where the public document was issued.
 Check the list of the countries for which an apostille is required.
 Please note that an apostille can only be provided by the designated authority.
 More details about these authorities can be found on this website.
-An example of an apostille is shown below.

 Countries that signed the Brussels Convention of 25 May 1987 are exempted from the requirements of legalisation.
 For these countries a certified copy (a copy of the degree certificate stamped and signed by the issuing university) is sufficient.
 Check the list of the countries for which a certified copy is sufficient.